WilliamVida/GraphTheoryProject/README.md

 #### Non-Deterministic Finite Automaton
 What is a non-deterministic finite automaton (NFA)?
 [Wikipedia](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) desribes a non-deterministic finite automaton as a
-> In automata theory, a finite-state machine is called a deterministic finite automaton (DFA), if each of its transitions is uniquely determined by its source state and input symbol, reading an input symbol is required for each state transition.
+> finite-state machine is called a deterministic finite automaton (DFA), if
+each of its transitions is uniquely determined by its source state and input symbol,
+reading an input symbol is required for each state transition.

 ### Regular Expression